 What is embossing?

-Embossing produces a raised effect on selected areas.
+This is where the 500-year-old craft known as letterpress printing has re-entered the scene with stunning results.
+Letterpress is a relief printing method that imparts a unique handmade quality by impressing a reversed raised surface into the paper, creating an embossed effect as it prints.
 The process requires the use of two dies: one that is raised and one that is recessed.
 The dies fit into each other so that when the paper is pressed between them, the raised die forces the paper into the recessed die and creates the embossed image.
 An embossed pattern is raised against the background, while a debossed pattern is recessed into the surface of the paper.

 Important - Please read